Our Story of a Grocery Store for Paisley

 Store Owners: Robert and Gail

-I am excited to come to the store every day to work with great employees in each department, manage every aspect of the grocery business and to chat with customers.
-I was raised on a farm north of Burgoyne, married Rob in 1991 and have two daughters.
-After high school I was educated in Food Service Management and worked in institutional food services for ten years before staying home to raise our family and operate a very busy cake decorating business from home for 16 years.
-As the current grocery store went into decline, I recognized an opportunity to use my skills and ambition to resurrect the current building into something much more efficient and to recreate a new grocery store to meet the needs of the Paisley community.
+We are excited to come to the store every day to work with great employees in each department, manage every aspect of the grocery business and to chat with customers.
+Gail was raised on a farm north of Burgoyne, married Rob in 1991 and have two daughters.
+After high school Gail was educated in Food Service Management and worked in institutional food services for ten years before staying home to raise our family and operate a very busy cake decorating business from home for 16 years.
+As the current grocery store went into decline, Gail recognized an opportunity to use her skills and ambition to resurrect the current building into something much more efficient and to recreate a new grocery store to meet the needs of the Paisley community.

 Rob has recently retired from Bruce Power as an Emergency Responder.
 When he is not busy volunteering with the Paisley Fire Department, Paisley Agricultural Society, Masonic Lodge or Presbyterian church, he is helping unload delivery trucks, ensure the store is clean and safe, and greeting customers.